-We don’t need to tell you how mobile devices have change our lifestyle, you just need to look around and you’ll see even prior generations are adapting to the new and changing technologies.
+We don’t need to tell you how mobile devices have changed our lifestyle, you just need to look around and you’ll see even prior generations are adapting to the new and changing technologies.
 This is the era of smartphones and almost everyone has them on their hands at all time, they’re a lot more accessible than desktop computers or laptops when we want to find something we need.

 With the Internet providing tons of information and product reviews from actual buyers, today’s consumer wants to be informed more than ever before.
 And in many cases they prefer to know with anticipation if certain item is available, the cost, and the store’s opening hours before moving to the actual location.